 Renting a motorbike is a popular and cost-effective way to see other parts of Langkawi.
-Before you do, read about renting motorbikes in Southeast Asia to help stay safe and avoid scams.
+Make sure you stay safe and avoid scams.
 As with the rest of Malaysia, drive on the left.

 Getting to Langkawi

-Langkawi is situated extremely close to Thailand and can be reached either by slow ferry, fast boat, or flight.
+Langkawi is situated extremely close to Thailand and you can get there by slow ferry, fast boat, or flight.
 Because the island is such a popular destination, you'll have no trouble booking a combination ticket (bus and boat) to Langkawi from all points in Peninsular Malaysia.
-See what you need to know about flying to Langkawi.

 - By Plane: The small-but-busy Langkawi International Airport (airport code: LGK) is located on the northwest side of the island in Padang Matsirat.
 AirAsia, Malaysia Airlines, Tiger Air, Silk Air, and Firefly all operate budget flights to Langkawi.
 International routes include flights from Singapore as well as Hat Yai and Phuket in Thailand.

-Tip: When you're ready to fly out of Langkawi, wait until the last moment to cross through security; choices are sparse on the other side.
+Tip: When you're ready to fly out of Langkawi, wait until the last moment to cross through security since choices are sparse on the other side.
 Most shops and food options are located at the entrance to the airport.